 The Trinity Academic Center will not only serve the functional purposes of instruction, but will truly transform and raise up Trinity’s academic profile and reputation for future excellence.

-The primary new academic building will integrate 24 classrooms for all disciplines alongside 11 laboratories for the sciences and health professions.
-See the floor plans.
+The primary new academic building will integrate classrooms for all disciplines alongside laboratories for the sciences and health professions.

 The current Science Building, deeply appreciated for all that it has meant to Trinity over the years, is not a strong enough structure to keep or renovate.
 Trinity will demolish the Science Building as part of this project.

 Gathering spaces are few and far between on Trinity’s campus today, with students and faculty alike yearning for more commodious spaces to meet informally, study together and share the common life of the university.
-In addition to 22 new faculty offices and meeting rooms, the Trinity Academic Center concept includes two multi-story entrance atriums – one at the new south entrance, one facing Main Hall.
-These convenient, bright common areas are adjacent to study lounges, computer labs and student life amenities including café options.
+In addition to a new faculty offices and meeting rooms, the Trinity Academic Center concept includes a welcoming entrance, study lounges and other spaces for students to gather.

-Outdoor plazas at the south entrance and on the side of the building facing Main Hall will be landscaped to create welcome places for quiet reflection and social interaction as students, faculty and staff hurry to and from classes.
+Outdoor plazas will be landscaped to create welcome places for quiet reflection and social interaction as students, faculty and staff hurry to and from classes.